 Lead Scores in Account Engagement are applied to Prospects in two different ways:

-1. Each account has an out-of-the-box default scoring criteria that assigns blanket scores based on generic interactions with different Pardot assets like forms, form handlers, landing pages, etc. You can edit the point values for each of these interactions as relevant for your organization by navigating to Account Engagement Settings → Automation Settings → Scoring.
+- Default Scoring Criteria: Each account includes an out-of-the-box scoring system.
+This assigns default scores based on standard prospect interactions with Pardot assets like forms, landing pages, and email clicks.
+You can edit these point values by navigating to Account Engagement Settings → Automation Settings → Scoring.

 For Account Engagement Plus editions or higher, you can also leverage Scoring Categories to apply the default Scoring criteria based only on interactions with assets in a specific Account Engagement folder.
 This is especially relevant for businesses with different products or service lines!